danielnuriyev/danielnuriyev.github.io/README.md

 But there is one type of obstacle worth special attention.
 When you switch from poker to pool, you learn a new skill but essentially nothing changes.
 You are stay the same.
 But when you start to change yourself, you disbalance a stable system.
 Every effort you make will be met with equal force that will demonstrate itself in various ways: physical and emotional discomfort, opposite thoughts, people who will strive to keep you from changing in various ways, events that are 'just coincidences'.

+### Hardwiring

+When we start to perform a new activity repeatedly, neurons that run it connect in ways that make this activity automatic.
+This means several things for spiritual discovery:
+- it takes time, consistency, patience, effort
+- difficulty is just the process of rewiring
+- obstacles are just the previously hardwired habbits
+- it is possible

 ### Upside down

 This text is written for a person with a scientific attitude who would like to discover the spiritual.
 Imagine that you have discovered the spiritual.
 And now you are a Spiritual Being (Observer, Soul) living in this physical world.
 This is the Jewish approach that I am going to describe in a separate text.
 But briefly, you do not believe but you directly see that thoughts, feelings, body, possessions are just tools that do not have a value of their own.
 You use them to bring divinity to other beings.